ONE RHYTHM DANCE COMPETITION

 Each entry will receive a total score out of 300 possible points.
 These scores will be used for adjudicated awards as well as overall awards.
 Each entry will be scored using three judges.
 Each judge will give each entry a score out of 100 possible points.
 The three scores will be added together to produce the total adjudication and overall score.

-1R PICK!!, High Gold, Gold, High Silver, Silver, and Bronze awards will be presented based on the following combined scores:
+1R PICK!!, Platinum, High Gold, Gold, High Silver, and Silver awards will be presented based on the following combined scores:

 1R PICK!!
 PLATINUM HIGH GOLD GOLD HIGH SILVER SILVER